 Even still, we'd hesitate to call the Mazda 3 more comfortable than some of its competitors, and beyond the supportive front seats and the hatchback's versatility, the Mazda 3 is only a bit above average and its rear seat is below.
 We give it a generous 7 out of 10 on comfort.
 (Read more about how we rate cars.)

 Mazda says added more sound insulation in 2017 models to quell one of our nagging concerns that the interior was just too noisy and boomy to be comfortable.
 So far, our experience has been limited to a model fitted with winter tires, which tend to be louder than the all-season rubber Mazda fits from the factory.
 That said, our tester was commendably quiet over a 400-mile road trip.

 Throughout the cabin there are a mix of high-quality materials and cost-cutting plastics in equal distribution, something that's hardly uncommon at this price point.
 The dash materials and upholstery trims qualify as nice materials for the class, however we've had issues with the flimsy-feeling headliner and plasticky rear-door panels.
-To be fair, they're not the only offenders in the class, but it's disheartening when the Mazda 3's gorgeous exterior makes a promise that the interior can't match.
+To be fair, they're not the only offenders in the class, but it's disheartening when the Mazda 3's gorgeous exterior makes a promise that the interior doesn't' quite match.